Dairy by the numbers....

 Scientific studies on safety were used to develop the U.S. Department of Health and Human Services' Grade 'A' Pasteurized Milk Ordinance.
 All milk sold commercially for direct consumption or use in processing must adhere to the rules in the Ordinance.

-Milk that is collected from dairy cows is cooled to 45 degrees fahrenheit or less within two hours after the completion of milking.
-Milk produced by clean, healthy cows and under sanitary conditions contains minimal number of bacteria immediately after milking.
+Milk that is collected from dairy cows is cooled to 45 degrees Fahrenheit or less within two hours after the completion of milking.
+Milk produced by clean, healthy cows and under sanitary conditions contains a minimal number of bacteria immediately after milking.
 To reduce the possibility of any bacteria growth, the milk is quickly cooled.
 This practice assures that the most wholesome milk reaches the consumer.

 It takes about two days for milk to go from the farm to the retail store.
 Keeping that milk safe and wholesome involves the people who collect the milk at the farms, as well as dairy farmers and milk processors.
 The milk is transported in insulated trucks which keep the milk cold and must meet sanitation standards.
 Bulk tankers are sealed to prevent tampering or contamination by an outside source.